 This measure is not appropriate for measuring progress.
 The data sources and definitions have changed over time, making them incomparable.
 We highly encourage using local data sources to track progress.
 One suggestion is to work with the city or county planning department to identify locations in your community that are used for physical activity and create your own measure.

-The data used to calculate the Rankings measure are not available publicly.
+Not all of the data used to calculate this Rankings measure are available publicly.
 However, there are several resources that might give you a clearer picture of opportunities for physical activity in your community.
 The Trust for Public Land's ParkScore® index is the most comprehensive rating system ever developed to measure how well the 100 largest U.S. cities are meeting the need for parks.
 The Walk Score site lets you insert any address and find the walkability of that location.
 For some places, it also provides a Transit Score (which measures access to public transit), and a Bike Score (which measures whether a location is good for biking).
 If you are working to improve physical activity in your community, it might be important to assess opportunities on your own.